foundation-model-stack/fms-model-optimizer/examples/GPTQ/README.md

 - [FMS Model Optimizer requirements](../../README.md#requirements)
 - `gptqmodel` is needed for this example.
 Use `pip install gptqmodel` or [install from source](https://github.com/ModelCloud/GPTQModel/tree/main?tab=readme-ov-file)
+    - It is advised to install from source if you plan to use GPTQv2
 - Optionally for the evaluation section below, install [lm-eval](https://github.com/EleutherAI/lm-evaluation-harness)
     ```
     pip install lm-eval